smarky7CD/ToeplitzHash/README.md

 # ToeplitzHash

-An implenentation of the Toeplitz Hashing Algorithm
+An implementation of the Toeplitz Hashing Algorithm